AdaptiveConsulting/ReactiveTraderCloud/src/workspace/README.md

 - `npm run start` to start the server
 - `openfin:run` to launch the provider

-Reactive Trader client will need to be running to open any RT basedapps/views. `npm run openfin:dev` from the `src/client` directory
+Reactive Trader client will need to be running to open any RT based apps/views. `npm run openfin:dev` from the `src/client` directory

 Reactive Analytics will need to be running to open the RA app/view. `npm run start` from the `ReactiveAnalytics/src` directory.